junhe/wiscsee/README.md

 The simulation is written with Simpy (https://simpy.readthedocs.io/en/latest/).
 You may want to learn some Simpy before modifying the core simulation code.

-If you have any questions, please open an issue at https://github.com/junhe/wiscsee/issues.
-I'll be happy to help.

 # Citation